 A class of PRAM estimators takes the form:

-where the penalty function $\rho_\lambda$ satisfies Assumption \ref{as:penalty}, the loss function $l_{\alpha}$ is a scalar function satisfying equation \eqref{eq:approximate loss} and $\alpha >0$ is a robustness parameter which is allowed to diverge.
+where the penalty function $\rho_\lambda$ satisfies Assumption \ref{as:penalty} and the loss function $\ell_\alpha$ is a scalar function satisfying the Approximation Equation \eqref{eq:approximate loss}.

 Whereas a PRAM estimator in equation (\ref{eq:PRAM-estimator}) takes into account the contamination or heavy-tailed distribution in asymmetric additive error, a single outlier in $\bx_i$ may still cause the corresponding estimator to perform arbitrarily badly.
-We downweight large values of $\bx_i$ and extend the class of PRAM estimators to
+By downweighting large values of $\bx_i$, we extend the class of PRAM estimators to